 Some medicines, including those that you can buy from a shop or pharmacy, can be harmful to take when you’re taking panitumumab.
 Tell your doctor about any medicines you’re taking, including over-the-counter drugs, complementary therapies and herbal drugs.
 If you need to buy any medicines over the counter tell your pharmacist you are receiving panitumumab treatment.

-Your ability to become pregnant or father a child may be affected by having this treatment.
+A woman’s ability to become pregnant may be affected by having this treatment.
 It's important to discuss fertility with your doctor before starting treatment.

 It's not advisable to become pregnant while having panitumumab, as it may harm the developing baby.
 It’s important to use effective contraception while having this drug, and for two months after the last dose.
 You can discuss this with your doctor.

 There is a potential risk that panitumumab may be present in breast milk, so women are advised not to breastfeed during treatment and for two months after the last dose.

 If panitumumab affects your concentration or vision, do not drive while on this treatment.

 Medical or dental treatment